oguyon/AdaptiveOpticsControl/src/AOloopControl/doc/AOloopControl.md

 The AOsim simulation architecture relies on individual processes that simulate subsystems.
 Each process is launched by a bash script.
 ASCII configuration files are read by each process.
 Data I/O can be done with low latency using shared memory and semaphores: a process operation (for example, the wavefront sensor process computing WFS signals) is typically triggered by a semaphore contained in the shared memory wavefront stream.
 A low-speed file system based alternative to shared memory and semaphores is also provided.

+Method 2 simulates incoming atmospheric WFs, a pyramid WFS based loop feeding a DM, a coronagraphic LOWFS and coronagraphic PSFs.

 ### Running Method 2

 Launch the simulator with the following steps: